Consensys/orchestrate-kubernetes/vaults/README.md

 #### Orchestrate environment

-In the 'environments' directory, you need to set variables to connect the `tx-signer` to the harshicorp vault
+In the `environments` directory, you need to set variables to connect the `tx-signer` to the harshicorp vault

 - `SECRET_STORE`: Value have to be `hashicorp` to connect to Harshicorp Vault instance.
 - `VAULT_MOUNT_POINT`: Root name of the secret engine.
 Value is the name of the `path` variable in `secrets` structure in Harshicorp Vault configuration.